catchpoint/WebPageTest/docs/adr/0004-adopt-laravel.md

 🙋🏽‍♀️ **Status** Proposed

 ## ℹ️ Context
-WPT codebase has grown from mostly one- or two-person project to a fairly complex codebase with a tons of features and a team of engineers plus community contributors working simluntaneously.
+WPT codebase has grown from mostly one- or two-person project to a fairly complex codebase with a tons of features and a team of engineers plus community contributors working simultaneously.

 We want contributors, both community and internal, to be able to get in, figure out the relevant place in the code, make their change, and get out, as quickly and painlessly as possible.